Bunoyo/bunoyo/README.md

 # Bunoyo LLC

-Bunoyo LLC is a cloud based Student Readiness & Cloud Enterprise Consultant.
+Bunoyo LLC is an online based Pentesting Firm & Cloud Enterprise Consultant.
 We're glad to help anyone and everyone that needs something.

 ## Management | Installation

-Use our direct Github Repository for updates to any of our [products](https://bunoyo.tech).
+Use our direct Github Repository for updates to any of our [products](https://bunoyo.com).

 ## Usage